 Now… the place is far from pretty much everything so you need quite some time to get there, and to be honest, although you can find a little bit of everything at Lake Toba, we did not find the place as stunning as some other places in the region.
 But Lake Toba is a good all-in-one destination a bit off the beaten track (well at least the western one, as the destination is quite popular with Indonesians).
 But there is something special on Samosir island… an atmosphere (even if you don’t eat mushrooms).

 You need a 3 days at the very minimum to go there as the journey takes a good 6 hours from Changi combining flight, drive and boat transfers.
 4 days (or more) is probably a more relaxing option.

 Connections from Lake Toba

 Lake Toba is typically a standalone destination from Singapore.
-However you can combine this trip with a trip to Gunung Leuser or other interesting places in Sumatra such as Sorake & Lagundri Beach – South Nias.
+However you can combine this trip with a trip to Gunung Leuser Park or other interesting places in Sumatra such as Sorake & Lagundri Beach – South Nias.

 Getting from Singapore to Lake Toba

 To reach Lake Toba you will need to take a plane + a car + a boat.